elementlabs42/BitVM/README.md

 ### Global Options

-- -r, --verifiers <VERIFIER_PUBKEYS>: Optional; Comma-separated list of public keys for verifiers (max: 1000).
+- -r, --verifiers <VERIFIER_PUBKEYS>: Comma-separated list of public keys for verifiers (max: 1000).
 Can also be set via the VERIFIERS environment variable.
-- -e, --environment <ENVIRONMENT>: Specify the Bitcoin network environment (mainnet, testnet, regtest).
+- -e, --environment <ENVIRONMENT>: Optional; Specify the Bitcoin network environment (mainnet, testnet, regtest).
 Defaults to testnet.
 Can also be set via the ENVIRONMENT environment variable.
-- --key-dir <DIRECTORY>: Directory containing the private keys.
+- --key-dir <DIRECTORY>: Optional; Directory containing the private keys.
 Can also be set via the KEY_DIR environment variable.
-- -m, --client-name <CLIENT_NAME>: Represents the name of the client and is used to define the path to client-specific data files.
+- -p, --user-profile <USER_PROFILE>: Optional; An arbitrary name of the user running the client (e.g. 'operator_one', 'verifier_0').
+Used as a namespace separator in the local file path for storing private and public client data.
+Can also be set by the USER_PROFILE environment variable.

 ### Available Commands